flexxui/flexx/README.md

 License
 -------

-FLexx makes use of the liberal 2-clause BSD license.
+Flexx makes use of the liberal 2-clause BSD license.
 See LICENSE for details.